-Our forthcoming Pop-Up exhibition, Ordinary Worlds, at Creake Abbey will show a selection of new and recent paintings and works on paper by six Norfolk artists, from 10 to 23 August, 2018.
+Our Pop-Up exhibition, Ordinary Worlds, at Creake Abbey showed a selection of new and recent paintings and works on paper by six Norfolk artists, from 10 to 23 August, 2018.

 Pigment stains drawn on cave walls have revealed how we once imagined landscapes populated by the creatures we hunted to survive.
 This early human trait of conceiving a landscape in our imagination still holds a powerful influence upon us to the present day.
 Technology has helped artists find new, previously unimagined possibilities for depicting the environment and altering the ways in which they represent landscape pictorially.
 They have embraced imaging software among more traditional means of describing our world, without reducing it to banal certainties.

 MORE ABOUT THE ARTISTS

 Pandora Mond’s circular canvases are of worlds far beyond our own.
 As Leverhulme Trust Artist in Residency in the Astrophysics Department at Exeter University, Mond worked along side Professor Isabelle Baraffe and her team, who are pursuing pioneering research into Exoplanets.
 Optically out of bounds, these far-off celestial bodies have been beautifully imagined by Mond in painted form, interpreted from conversations with the physicists and based upon the data generated by the department’s research.

 Joni Smith enhances and re-imagines the perceptual mapping out of a landscape on paper, playfully using collage and cutting techniques to create new associations between different map locations.
 Her paper constructions are perfectly re-formed on the page, knowing just how far to go in breaking down the satellite accuracy of GPS in modern map-making to open up potential for her alternate interpretation.
 Impeccably handcrafted, Smiths work encompasses drawing, paper cutting, painting installation and sculpture.